How to Make Money Writing Poetry

 Most people think that writing poetry will never be something they can ever rely on.
 After all, there aren’t many poets able to earn a living from their poetry; even the best-known ones like Poe and Dickenson struggled.
 If you’re like the average poet, you content yourself with the knowledge that you’re poetry helps you express yourself, and allow yourself to be satisfied whenever a literary journal publishes one of your pieces.

-Unless you’re one of the lucky few, it’s unlikely that you’ve even though about publishing a book of poetry.
+Unless you’re one of the lucky few, it’s unlikely that you’ve even thought about publishing a book of poetry.
 Not only do most publishing houses ignore pitches for books of poetry, but also with the rare exception of those that take on poetry for children, you won’t even be able to find an agent to represent your work.

 Believe it or not, as long as you’re willing to use some initiative, you can use the poems you pen to help supplement your income.
 What could be better, you‘ll be able to express yourself, and you’ll be earning money at the same time!
 It’s the kind of life most people dream off.